 The letter will state whether the appointment is for a follow-up review or annual review.
 The receptionist will need this information when the appointment is booked so that the appropriate time can be allocated.

 If the appointment is for an annual review, it is requested that the patient bring an early morning urine sample when they attend the clinic.
 A container can be obtained from the surgery for this.
 Patients who test and record their own blood sugars should bring their record diaries to the clinic.
 These will assist in decisions on whether treatment needs to be adjusted.

 If it is felt necessary, the nurse may make a further appointment for a review with one of the diabetic team doctors.

 These reviews are very important for the patients' continued well being.
-If you have any queries or concerns about diabetes, contact our nurses.
+If you have any queries or concerns about diabetes, contact a member of our nursing team.

 Mother and baby clinic